Updated: Dec 11, 2022

-Similarly, if the price of underlying security doesn’t go up (due to either down move or sideways move), the premium of the CE becomes zero at the end of expiry.
+Similarly, if the price of underlying security doesn’t go up (due to either a down move or a sideways move), the premium of the CE becomes zero at the end of expiry.

 A put option (PE) is a contract that gives the trader the right to sell the shares of a security at a specified price until it expires.

 If a trader is buying PE, he expects the price of the security to go down so that he can make a profit either by selling the shares at a predetermined higher level or by selling the PE contract.

 If the price of underlying security doesn’t go down (due to either up move or sideways move), the PE premium becomes zero at the end of expiry.

 When a trader buys some shares of a stock anticipating the price will go up in the future, it is called the ‘Long’ position.

 In contrast, when a trader sells some stock shares first (without having any position in the same stock), anticipating the price will fall in futures, it is called a ‘Short’ position.

 But unlike stocks, if a trader buys CE (anticipating the price will go up) or PE (anticipating the price will go down), it is recognized as a ‘Long’ position in options (option buyer).

 Suppose if a trader sells CE (anticipating the price will go down), or PE (anticipating the price will go up), it is recognized as a ‘Short’ position in options (option seller or option writer).

 The price that the buyer of the option gives to the option seller/writer.